crenteriam/crenteriam.github.oi/training/dynamic-documents/graphics-latex.md

 The next line is `centering` the object.
 Centering means that the figure will be centered in the page.
 The next line, `includegraphics`, tells Latex to display the graph named `Graph1.png` (the name of the file `Graph1.png` is in curly braces).
 Within the brackets, you can define many features for the figure.
 In this case, we defined the width as 4.5 inches, and height as 3 inches.
 The command `caption` is used to title and number the graph.
+- notes: discuss aspect ration: how should i decide the aspect ration of the graph?

 ```latex
 \begin{figure}[h]